azimuttapp/azimutt/libs/aml/docs/comment.md

 # TODO: add social media entities
 ```

-The only place they are not supported is in [multiline documentation](./documentation.md#multiline-documentation).
+The only place they are not supported is, of course, inside [multiline documentation](./documentation.md#multiline-documentation).